 Nicholas Addison is a Visiting Associate Professor at the Institute of Education, UCL, where he continues to contribute to PGCE and MA programmes in Art, Design and Museology.

-Lesley Burgess is an Associate Professor in the department of Culture, Communication and Media at the Institute of Education (IOE), University of London (UCL), where she is course leader for the PGCE Art & Design.
+Lesley Burgess is an Associate Professor in the department of Culture, Communication and Media at the Institute of Education, UCL, where she is course leader for the PGCE Art & Design, widely recognised as the most innovative course of its kind in the UK.